wazuh/wazuh-documentation/source/user-manual/api/examples.rst

 Python
 ^^^^^^^^^^^^^^^^^^

-It is very easy interact with the API using Python:
+It is very easy to interact with the API using Python:

 Code:
 ::